By Lizette Robles - January 05, 2023

 Health and wellness should always be a top priority.
-June is Men’s Health Month making it the perfect time to take proactive steps towards the early detection and prevention of health problems.
+Men, now is the perfect time to take proactive steps towards the early detection and prevention of health problems.
 We’ve put together a comprehensive list of cancer screening recommendations for men to help guide you through making informed decisions about your well-being.

 Prostate cancer screening

 Aside from skin cancer, prostate cancer is the most common type of cancer affecting men.
-One in nine men will be diagnosed with the disease in the course of his lifetime.
-Men ages 55 to 69 should have a conversation with their doctor about the risks and benefits of prostate cancer screening.
-African American and black men, or men with a family history of prostate cancer, should begin screenings sooner.
+One in eight men will be diagnosed with the disease in the course of his lifetime.
+Men ages 45 to 75 should have a conversation with their doctor about the risks and benefits of prostate cancer screening.
+African American and Black men, men with a family history of prostate cancer, and men with a family history of an at-risk genetic condition should begin screenings sooner.
 Prostate cancer symptoms tend to develop in the later stages of the disease, however initial warning signs may include:

 - Frequent urination, especially at night